How Does Fourier Analysis Network Work? A Mechanism Analysis and a New Dual-Activation Layer Proposal: Discussion

 Why does replacing part of the ReLU activations with sine accelerate convergence?
 One hypothesis is that, because sine is periodic, it might better represent a sinusoidal signal contaminated by noise.
 To test whether periodicity is truly responsible for the improvement, we replaced the sine function with three non-periodic functions: tanh, truncated sine (TSine), and linear.
 The TSine and linear functions are defined below, and their plots are shown in Figure \ref{plot_activations}.

-We evaluated (ReLU, $f$, 6:2) for $f {\in}$ \{TSine, tanh, linear\}, and compared the results with (ReLU, sine, 6:2).
+We evaluated (ReLU, $f$, 6:2) for $f {\in}$ \{TSine, tanh, linear\}, and compared the results with (ReLU, sin, 6:2).
 Running $N{=}50$ tests with $M{=}10$ epochs each, we obtained the results shown in Figures \ref{nv23_graphs}, \ref{nvb01_graphs}, and \ref{nvb02_graphs} (nv23.py, nvb01.py, nvb02.py).
 Networks using TSine and tanh achieved performance levels virtually identical to those obtained with sine, whereas the linear activation exhibited slightly slower convergence.

 Since the improvements persist even when sine is replaced by non-periodic functions that nonetheless resemble sine within the approximate interval $x {\in} [ -1.5, +1.5 ]$, we conclude that the benefit does not arise from periodicity.
-Instead, it comes from the local shape of the function around $x{=}0$, which helps accelerate training.
+Instead, it comes from the local shape of the function around $x{=}0$.

-By computing the mean and standard deviation of the values entering the activation functions across different network layers, we obtained $\mu {\approx} 0$ and $\sigma {\in} [0.2, 0.9]$ (nv90.py).
-Thus, assuming the values follow a normal distribution, most inputs to the activation functions fall within the interval $x {\in} [-1.5, +1.5]$.
+Most neural network frameworks are designed to perform optimally when the input data are normalized.
+Consequently, most practical implementations include a pre-processing step that normalizes the inputs.
+In addition, popular weight initialization methods are designed to preserve an approximately standard normal distribution across the internal layers.
+Under this assumption, most values entering the activation functions are expected to lie roughly within the interval $x \in [-1.5, +1.5]$, which highlights the importance of the activation function’s shape within this range.
+By empirically computing the statistics of the pre-activation values in the program used in this section, we obtained $\mu \approx 0$ for all layers, $\sigma \approx 0.45$ for the convolutional layers, and $\sigma \approx 0.85$ for the dense layer (nv90.py).
+These results indicate that, in practice, the standard deviation is smaller than one, further reinforcing the importance of the activation function’s behavior in the interval $x \in [-1.5, +1.5]$.